What Are The Requirements For Divorce In Pennsylvania?

 - Grounds for divorce: Pennsylvania is a no-fault divorce state, which means you can state “irretrievable breakdown” as the grounds for divorce.
 This removes the burden of proving that your spouse is at fault, but does have mandatory waiting periods which vary depending on the level of consent or cooperation of the parties.

 - Other grounds for divorce include adultery, cruelty, violence, abandonment for at least a year, bigamy and conviction of a crime.

 - Defenses to divorce filing: For divorce filings on any grounds other than irretrievable breakdown, the spouse who did not file can use any defense available under Pennsylvania common law.

 Learn More About Divorce Law From Our Lawyer

 Divorce laws are always subject to change.
 For more specific advice about how these requirements apply to you, please contact The Law Offices of Dawn K. Gull.
-We provide experienced and practical divorce for clients in the Wexford, Pennsylvania, area.
+We provide experienced and practical divorce for clients in the Wexford, Pennsylvania, area, including Allegheny and Butler counties.
 Call 412-440-5718 to schedule a case evaluation with attorney Dawn K. Gull.